dfranx/Colly/README.md

 ```

 ### GridWorld
-GridWorld is more optimized than World, so if we are working with a tilemap, it is best to use GridWorld:
+GridWorld is better for tile based worlds but it works almost exactly like the cl::World.
 ```c++
 cl::GridWorld world;
 ```